Parkersburg High School: Academics

 Parkersburg High School consistently beats the state averages on standardized tests.

 9th Grade Math 69% proficient vs state average of 61%.

 10th Grade Math 60% proficient vs state average of 54%.

 11th Grade Math 60% proficient vs state average of 58%.

 Athletics

 Parkersburg High is well known for its athletic achievements.

 Former PHS Big Red player Matt Kimes was named PHS Head Football Coach on February 22, 2022.

-As a player Kimes led the Big Reds in both rushing and receiving yards during the 1996 season.
+As a player, he led the Big Reds in both rushing and receiving yards during the 1996 season.

-PHS was rated by Sports Illustrated as the #9 sports high school of all time due to its long winning traditions and graduates such as Earl "Greasy" Neale who is in the Football Hall of Fame as well as other graduates such as outfielder Nick Swisher of the New York Yankees (and formerly of the Chicago White Sox and Oakland Athletics), and Larry "Flash" Rhodes.
-Parkersburg High experiences a very strong rivalry with cross-town high school Parkersburg South High School.
+PHS was rated by Sports Illustrated as the #9 sports high school of all time due to its long winning traditions and graduates such as Earl "Greasy" Neale, who is in the Pro Football Hall of Fame, as well as other graduates such as outfielder Nick Swisher of the New York Yankees (and formerly of the Chicago White Sox and Oakland Athletics), and Larry "Flash" Rhodes.
+Parkersburg High experiences a strong rivalry with cross-town high school Parkersburg South High School.
 The rivalry is recognized as one of the best in the state.